Alex-q-z/virtualoffice/README.md

 ```

 A web chat window will be started and hosted at `localhost:6001`.
 Feel free to change the port number.

-### To-dos

-As the next steps, we plan to make this demo work for computers on different networks.

 ## Reference